Steaming and soaking hay for horses – Laminitis

 The recommendations for the length of time to steam hay vary according to different manufacturers of commercial steamers.
 In the studies mentioned above, the steaming was for around 50 minutes.
 If choosing a steamer that advocates less steaming time it is worth asking what research they have done to show the shorter time frames along with the temperature of the steam is sufficient to kill the same level of bacteria.
 Although shorter steam times may seem more convenient, it is important to compare their performance.
 Although steamers are quite expensive to purchase, their performance can not be replicated trying to steam hay yourself.

 If you’re feeding straw to your horse as part of their forage ration then it can also be soaked or steamed to improve its hygienic quality.
 The sugar content is already low so soaking to reduce WSC is not really necessary.
 Soaking and steaming may help to soften its structure a bit too which may also improve its palatability.

 Wrapped forages should not be soaked or steamed.

 In summary, the benefits of soaking hay can be for the respiratory system or to reduce its sugar content.
 However, soaking hay uses a lot of water, creates a lot of waste water and increases the bacterial count within the forage.
-Soaked haynets can be very heavy to lift too and so it is important to weigh up all of these factors when considering if soaking hay is the most practical option for you.
+Soaked haynets can be very heavy to lift too and so it is important to weigh up all of these factors when considering if soaking hay for your laminitic horse is the right way forward.